 - Standard slide show utilized in follow-up meetings and presentations carried out with the Midwifery Regulatory Council in NS, teleconference presentations in NL and with the WNF working group for Evaluation Framework; - Met with PEI government.
 PEI government is unable to support the identification of a site before March 2011. - Met with VON NB.
-VON proposed CLE consider working with its program for vulnerable moms and moms-to-be; it identified two teams serving a bilingual population.
-Start up would be September.
+VON proposed CLE consider working with its program for vulnerable moms and moms-to-be; it identified two teams serving a bilingual population. - A presentation was made to the Healthy Baby and Me Advisory Committee in Miramichi - Awaiting identification of a second site in New Brunswick by VON NB.